VETERINARY

 Depending on the reason for admission of the individual patient, the veterinary team will diagnose, draw up a treatment plan with the rehabilitation team and monitor each patient’s response to treatment.
 It is possible to treat and rehabilitate severely injured seabirds, providing rapid rescue and transfer to SANCCOB’s seabird hospital.

-A high percentage of the seabirds admitted are abandoned African penguin chicks.
+A high percentage of the seabirds admitted are abandoned African Penguin chicks.
 Many abandoned chicks arrive in poor body condition suffering from malnutrition, dehydration, anaemia and parasite infestations.
 These cases require prompt veterinary evaluation and treatment to address these problems.

 Our most difficult surgical cases are admitted due to trauma, often due to injuries caused by predators like seals, sharks or caracals.
 These patients require intensive veterinary care to stabilize them before they are strong enough for surgery.
 Bite wounds often require several surgical procedures before they are fit for release.
 Seabirds that have lost a lot of blood through a trauma incident may be candidates for a blood transfusion and seabirds suffering from fractured bones may be eligible for fracture repair by splinting or pinning the broken bones.